 For the various versions of Windows that are supported as host operating systems, please refer to chapter 1.4, Supported Host Operating Systems, page 5.

-In addition, Windows Installer 1.1 or later must be present on your system.
-This should be the case if you have all recent Windows updates installed.
+In addition, Windows Installer must be present on your system.
+This should be the case for all supported Windows platforms.

 The Oracle VM VirtualBox installation can be started in either of the following ways: